funkhaus/wp-shopify/README.md

 ## Start on:
-* Line-item price
 * Radio buttons
 * Select buttons

 ## Readme below:

-wp-shopify integrates the [Shopify Buy Button](https://help.shopify.com/api/sdks/js-buy-sdk) and Wordpress for easy and powerful store construction.
+wp-shopify (WPS) is a Wordpress plugin that integrates the [Shopify Buy Button](https://help.shopify.com/api/sdks/js-buy-sdk) API with Wordpress for easy and powerful store construction.

 It consists of two parts: